 The BSc (Hons) Computer Science with Games Technology degree is suitable for those who want to apply their imagination to complex programming problems, while working in a creative, dynamic and successful area of British industry.

-It is targeted at those individuals keen to become more proficient at game design and game development and help you stand out from the crowd.
+It is targeted at those individuals keen to become more proficient at game design & game development and help stand you apart from the crowd.

 You should be excited by the rapid pace of change in the field and motivated to understand how computer games are built.